tacitknowledge/simulator/README.md

 As of svn commit 2235, the simulator should be entering functional testing for the BB project.
 This module lacked a README until now.
 I'm not going to focus on usage here, but next steps in refactoring

+The XML and SOAP adapters need stronger unit tests for responses.
+They *might* benefit from XSD and DTD support to aid in generating proper responses with tools like JAXB.

 Currently, the BaseAdapter and its many subclasses needs decomposition into delegates.
 Its handling too many responsibilities and has become difficult to extend.